-This toolkit is designed with four main audiences in mind:
+This toolkit is designed with five main audiences in mind:

-National organizations can build attendance into their own communities as well as encourage their members to address this issue by increasing awareness of why chronic absence matters and promoting strategies to incorporate attendance into current activities and metrics.
+National organizations can build attendance into their own communities as well as encourage their members to address this issue by increasing awareness of why chronic absence matters.
+They can promote strategies to incorporate attendance into current activities and metrics.
 Groups can also sign on as coordinating partners.

 Any community group or agency that works with families and can deliver positive messages about why going to school every day is so important for success in school and life.
 It could, for instance, be a doctor’s office, a housing authority, a faith-based institution, a preschool or an after-school program.
 Our hope is that you will use this toolkit to determine how to build these messages into your communications and everyday interactions starting in September.